nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Ui QuickStart](images/Ui-quickstart2.png)
 <p align="center"><em>GUI of MODTrek</em><br></p>

 6. Great!
 You are now within **MODTrek** and ready to track your modules.
 You may type commands within the CLI and press enter to execute them.
-For a list of executable commands, refer to the [Features](#features) section.
+For a list of executable commands, refer to the [Command Summary](#command-summary) section.
 We recommend you to follow our [Short Tutorial](#short-tutorial) to start off.

 [Back to Table of Contents](#toc)